pocket-sun/snowflux/source/README.md

     ./supernova argon

-as with flux parameters and energy binning information, see source/src/supernova.cpp line20 to line36. adjustement is desired through little effort for future plan. enviroment variable GLB_DIR should be set to the build path of ``GLOBE``, my ``GLOBE`` version is 3.2.18
+As with flux parameters and energy binning information, see source/src/supernova.cpp line20 to line36.
+Adjustement is desired through little effort for future plan.
+Enviroment variable GLB_DIR should be set to the build path of ``GLOBE``, my ``GLOBE`` version is 3.2.18

 **WARRNING**: